for Laparoscopic Hysterectomy

 2. Start bowel prep, much earlier if you have chronic constipation.
 You will develop painless almost clear diarrhea, and then it will become brown again.
 This can happen quickly, or it could take several hours.
 Whenever your stool fluid becomes nearly perfectly clear, without any formed solid material, (tiny flecks fine) you may stop the bowel prep drinks, and go to step 3.

-3. After you develop nearly clear rectal outflow, continue drinking any clear fluid of your choice such as tea, soft drink or even more Gatorade/Broth until your urine is pale, dilute, and nearly clear before going to bed.
-This hydration is very important preparation for your comfort the next morning.
-Don’t worry that your rectal outflow becomes cloudy brown again, because it will.
+3. After you develop nearly clear rectal outflow, continue drinking any clear fluid of your choice such as tea, soft drink, or even more Gatorade/Broth until your urine is pale, dilute, and nearly clear before going to bed.
+This hydration is a very important preparation for your comfort the next morning.
+Don’t worry that your rectal outflow becomes cloudy brown again because it will.
 That’s fine.